SoftwareAG/c8y-docs/content/predictive-analytics/activity-recognition-bundle/activity-recognition-using-demo-device.md

 Once registered, try to get the device ID by looking up your device on the **All Devices** page of your tenant's Device Management application.
 Now, update the `c_device_source` of the *CONFIG.INI* file with the device ID of this demo device.

-#### Upload the model and Apama monitor to Cumulocity
+#### Upload the model and Apama monitor to Cumulocity IoT

-1. Upload the attached model *ActivitiesDTreeJump.pmml* to Cumulocity.
-To upload the model to Cumulocity, follow the steps described in [Predictive Analytics application > Managing models](/predictive-analytics/web-app/#managing-models).
+1. Upload the attached model *ActivitiesDTreeJump.pmml* to Cumulocity IoT.
+To upload the model to Cumulocity IoT, follow the steps described in [Machine Learning application > Managing models](/predictive-analytics/web-app/#managing-models).

 2. Download the *RecognizeActivities.mon* file, open it in a text editor and replace the `deviceId` variable with the ID of your registered device, same as `c_device_source` in the *CONFIG.INI* file mentioned above.